Postage stamps and postal history of Azerbaijan: Azerbaijan Soviet Socialist Republic

-On 27 April 1920 the Soviet army entered the capital Baku and the Azerbaijan Soviet Socialist Republic (ASSR) was created, which became a part of the Soviet Union (USSR).
+On 27 April 1920 the Red Army entered the capital Baku and the Azerbaijan Soviet Socialist Republic (ASSR) was created, which became a part of the Soviet Union (USSR).
 The first stamps of the ASSR were issued in 1921 and consisted of a set of 15 stamps showing local and political scenes including an oil well and a mosque.
 Further stamps were issued in 1921 for famine relief and overprints with local control inscriptions in 1922.

 However the 1923 famine relief stamps of Azerbaijan are bogus, and these were subsequently forged.
 The republic was periodically recognized in sets of stamps honoring the different parts of the USSR.
 During the entire Soviet period about 60 stamps with Azerbaijani nationalistic and ethnic topics were issued by the central USSR government itself, featuring prominent figures, buildings, flora, fauna, and other subjects related to Azerbaijan.

 Transcaucasian Socialist Federative Soviet Republic

 On 12 March 1922, Azerbaijan, Armenia and Georgia were federated as the Transcaucasian Socialist Federative Soviet Republic (TSFSR).
 Azerbaijani stamps were overprinted first in Azeri currency, then Transcaucasian roubles.
 Overprinted country-wide Soviet stamps were issued in 1923.
-From 1 October 1923 ASSR stamps were replaced completely by stamps of the TSFSR which were used until the dissolution of the TSFSR and the second refounding of the Azerbaijan Soviet Socialist Republic (ASSR) in 1936.
-The stamps of the ASSR were issued again along with the country-wide Soviet stamps which were used until the dissolution of the ASSR and the Soviet Union in 1991.
+From 1 October 1923, ASSR stamps were replaced completely by stamps of the TSFSR which were used until the dissolution of the TSFSR and the second refounding of the Azerbaijan Soviet Socialist Republic (ASSR) in 1936.
+The stamps of the ASSR were issued again along with the country-wide Soviet stamps which were used until the dissolution of the Soviet Union and of the Azerbaijan SSR in 1991.